spryker/spryker-docs/docs/pbc/all/cart-and-checkout/202311.0/base-shop/tutorials-and-howtos/handling-carts-with-large-amount-of-items.md

 template: howto-guide-template
 ---

-When it comes to cart management in the complex world of e-commerce, Spryker offers robust and flexible solutions out of the box, covering small to medium-sized shopping carts, which satisfies a big majority of our customer needs.
-But sometimes, you encounter the need to deal with really large carts counting many hundreds and sometimes even thousands of line items.
-These aren't everyday cases, but they're important to tackle because they can really challenge your system's limits in terms of performance and user experience.

-Handling these big carts usually means you have to go beyond the usual setup and dive into some custom work at the project level.
-In this guide, we're going to look at what makes large carts challenging and how you can effectively customize Spryker to deal with them.
+Spryker's cart management easily covers small to medium-sized shopping carts, which satisfies the majority of use cases.
+However, you may have to deal with really large carts counting many hundreds and sometimes even thousands of line items.
+Handling such big carts usually means you have to go beyond the usual setup and customize on the project level.
+This document describes the challenges introduced by large carts and how you can effectively customize Spryker to deal with them.

-This document focuses on Storefront, as UI plays a crucial role while working with big carts.
-If you use Spryker in a headless way, focussing mainly on Glue API and underlying backend functionality - you can skip those, associated with purely Yves capability limitations.
-However it is always good to pay attention to them as well and evaluate, if your custom UI may fall into the same issues.
+Because UI plays a crucial role while working with big carts, this document focuses on Storefront.
+If you're using Spryker in a headless way, you can focus on Glue and Backend strategies.
+However, we encourage you to consider if you can apply Storefront strategies to your third-party frontend solution.

-## Challenges and Mitigation Strategies
+## Challenges and mitigation strategies

 The following table gives you a comprehensive view on possible challenges you need to consider.
 Use it as a guidance and evaluate, what challenges have the biggest impact on your project, and what mitigation strategies are best possible to implement given your business requirements and available resources.